zschreib1/vocaplus-ios-app/README.md

 - saving it to a SQLite database.

 ## USER INTERFACE & INTERACTIVITY
-These segments implement a pared-down user interface with:
+The segments implement a pared-down user interface with:
 - an input field, and
 - a look up button.